Factory Sealed CS 6734 with the super rare Pioneer spacecraft booklet inside the shrink!

 It isn’t easy to find clean early British copies of Captain Fantastic & the Brown Dirt Cowboy these days, let alone ones that actually sound very good, but this copy proves that it can be done.
 It’s killer on both sides.(more…)

 Chesky is one of the WORST AUDIOPHILE LABELS in the history of the world.
 Their recordings are so artificial and “wrong” that they defy understanding.
 That some audiophiles actually buy into this junk sound is equal parts astonishing and depressing.
 Their own records are a joke, and their remasterings of the RCA Living Stereo catalog are an abomination.
-If there is a more CLUELESS audiophile label on the planet, I don’t know who it could be, and I don’t want to find out.
+If there is a more CLUELESS audiophile label on the planet, I don’t know what it could be, and I don’t want to find out.

 These are just some of the recordings by Chet Baker that we’ve auditioned recently and found wanting.
 Without going into specifics we’ll just say these albums suffer from poor performances, poor sound, or both, and therefore do not deserve a place in your collection, and may even belong in our Hall of Shame.

 A Free Service provided to the Audiophile Public, courtesy of Better Records.+

 KEN SCOTT is one of our favorite record engineers and producers.
 Click on the link to find the albums on our site that Ken worked on, along with plenty of our commentaries about the sound of his recordings.